 If I was to carry my entire library when it was all in print, I would be renting a large U-Haul van twice a year!

 I am not sure if I will continue with the fourth, fifth, and sixth copies, however.
 If those disk drives fill up, I might reconsider the process.
 A “belt and suspenders” approach is a good idea, but I am not sure that I need three belts and three sets of suspenders!
 I make fourth, fifth, and sixth copies right now simply because I happen to have the disk space available.

-There is an unexpected side benefit: the jump drives (also called flash drives) slip into a pocket and is barely noticeable there.
+There is an unexpected side benefit: the jump drives (also called flash drives) slip into a pocket and are barely noticeable there.
 When I go to genealogy conferences, to a library, to a courthouse, or to a cousin’s home, I am carrying my digitized library with me.
 My present 265-gigabyte jump drive has sufficient space to store thousands of books and magazines.
 Someday I will have my entire library with me in my pocket, although that might require two or three jump drives at today’s technology.
 On the other hand, jump drive capacity is likely to continue growing faster than I can scan old books.
-If I want to check a book or magazine that is in my home library, I can pull a jump drive out of my pocket, insert it into my laptop or a friend’s computer, and check on it quickly.
+If I want to check a book or magazine that is in my home library, I can pull a jump drive out of my pocket, insert it into my laptop or a friend’s computer or even at a computer at a public library, and check on it quickly.
 In contrast, can you imagine carrying around an entire library of printed books and magazines?